-Alexander Shelley on The Architecture of Music [The Knowledge Project Ep. #9]
+The Architecture of Music with Alexander Shelley [The Knowledge Project Ep. #9]

 On this episode of The Knowledge Project, I talk about the architecture of music with conductor Alexander Shelley.
-Out of all the amazing conversations I’ve had, this might be my favorite.
+Out of all the amazing conversations I’ve had, this is one of my favorites.

 Shelley is currently chief conductor of the Nuremberg Symphony Orchestra and music director of the National Arts Centre Orchestra in Ottawa.